sparsh-856/jenkins-docker/Readme.md

 npm start server
 ```

-In another terminal window start the client app...
+In another terminal window or in another machine or in another node, start the client app...

 ```
 npm run client
 ```

 You can run any number of clients by running the above command in new terminals.
+If you are running the client in another machine or node, make sure to set the server hostname in ALPHASERVER_HOSTNAME and ALPHASERVER_PORT environment variable.

 ## Development

 Most development is in JavaScript, and can be done in any editor or IDE.
+Commit-lint, a npm package that lints the commit message nad helps in following commit standards is used in this application development.
+Also commitizen is used to provide a cli for commit standards to choose from.
+However, git command line tool is used most of the time for commiting changes with following commit standards.

 ## Test